-Still, I have a different take on things.
+Yet I have a different take on things.
 I see Evans’ role and agenda as quite pointed and intentional, almost poetic and celebratory, even if he himself could hardly articulate it: that of comic protagonist, jester, in the staid court of Communist China.
-Evans caught the tail end of an era when lowlife expats were allowed in and indulged to a degree, before being spat out.
+Evans caught the tail end of an era when lowlife expats were allowed in and indulged to a degree before being spat out.
 He took this project to its logical extreme, seeing how far it was possible to push things, how low he could go, and to this extent was a pioneer, of a very special sort.

-Also enriching the novel is the strong supporting cast of secondary characters we get only a glimpse of but are curious to know more about.
-In a lengthy middle chapter, one of the novel’s most successful set pieces, Daniel escapes to the city of Changsha over the Christmas holiday to visit an acquaintance, Neil, a tall heavy-set wannabe businessman from the UK.
-The haphazard, contingent manner in which these rakes with their tenuous philosophy of social commitment hook up and interact is nicely captured.
+Enriching the novel is the strong supporting cast of secondary characters we get only a glimpse of but are curious to know more of.
+In a lengthy set piece, Daniel escapes to the city of Changsha over the Christmas holiday to visit an acquaintance, Neil, a tall heavy-set wannabe businessman from the UK.
+Carroll nicely captures the haphazard, contingent manner in which these rakes with their tenuous philosophy of social commitment hook up and connect, or attempt to.
 Neil fails to respond to Daniel’s efforts to reach him by cellphone upon his arrival.
-Daniel tracks him down at his apartment, only to be dragooned into teaching an impromptu class to fill in for a missing teacher at the English conversation school where Neil teaches —and to ogle female students of the sort familiar to expats who have taught at such venues: generally in their 20s and 30s and single, their primary goal to land a foreign teacher boyfriend and only secondarily to improve their English.
-Daniel is hit on by two of them in short order; a “buxom” and “raven-haired” Zenith, and with her own alluringly unkempt hair, the manager Angela.
+Daniel tracks him down at his apartment, only to be dragged over to Neil’s night school to teach an impromptu English conversation class to fill in for a missing teacher—and to ogle female students of a sort all too familiar to the expat, in their twenties or thirties and single, their primary goal to land a foreign teacher boyfriend and only secondarily to improve their English.
+Daniel is hit on by two of them in short order, the “buxom” and “raven-haired” Zenith, and with her own alluringly unkempt hair, the manager Angela.